mmkal/schmordpress-develop/src/wp-content/themes/twentytwentyfive/readme.txt

 == Copyright ==

-Twenty Twenty-Five WordPress Theme, (C) 2024 WordPress.org and contributors.
+Twenty Twenty-Five SchmordPress Theme, (C) 2024 SchmordPress.org and contributors.
 Twenty Twenty-Five is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify